stanfordnlp/stanza/_pages/new_language_charlm.md

 * Gather a ton of tokenized text.
 Ideally gigabytes.
 Wikipedia is a good place to start for raw text, but in that case you will need to tokenize it.
   * One such source of text is [the conll17 shared task](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-1989)
-  * Another possibility is to gather the Common Crawl data yourself, such as from [Oscar](https://oscar-corpus.com/), and download the Wikipedia dump for the language
+  * Another possibility is to gather the Common Crawl data yourself, such as from [Community-OSCAR](https://huggingface.co/datasets/oscar-corpus/community-oscar), and download the Wikipedia dump for the language.
+See the [Community-OSCAR section below](#gathering-community-oscar-data) for the scripts we provide to do this.
-  * There is a script in the dev branch, [`stanza.utils.charlm.dump_oscar`](https://github.com/stanfordnlp/stanza/blob/dev/stanza/utils/charlm/dump_oscar.py), which should help exporting Oscar data from HuggingFace to the charlm
 * If the data you gathered was from the conll17 shared task, we provide a script to turn it into txt files.
 Run ```python3 -m stanza.utils.charlm.conll17_to_text ~/extern_data/finnish/conll17/Finnish/```  This will convert conllu or conllu.xz files to txt and put them in the same directory.
 * Run ```python3 -m stanza.utils.charlm.make_lm_data extern_data/charlm_raw extern_data/charlm```  This will convert text files in the `charlm_raw` directory to a suitable dataset in `extern_data/charlm`.
 You may need to adjust your paths.
 * Forward: ```python3 -m stanza.models.charlm --train_dir extern_data/charlm/fi/conll17/train --eval_file extern_data/charlm/fi/conll17/dev.txt.xz --direction forward --shorthand fi_conll17  --mode train```